spacemonkeydelivers/riscv_security_contest_project/README.md

 A copy of our application is available [here](doc/application.md)

-**The contents of the repository is frozen**.
+**The content of the repository is frozen**.
 Only cosmetic changes to the documention/readme files are expected
 (unless contest organizers allow us to do otherwise).
 Occasional fixes to the testing infrastructure are also expected.